typescript-package/callback/README.md

 ## Overview

-The `Callback` class provides a collection of static methods to define various types of callbacks from `@typedly/callback` with optional default payload to simplify the customization.

-### Features

 - **Defining** the various type of callbacks from `@typedly/callback`.
 - Optional default **payload merging**.
 - Ability to **use the default types** from the `@typedly/context` for `context` and `@typedly/payload` for `payload`.

-###

 ---